-For information about application timeframes and types of documentation needed, as well as how to apply, please refer to the MCAT Exam with Accommodations webpage.
+For information about application timeframes and types of documentation needed, as well as how to apply, please refer to the information here.

 Retaking the Exam

 It can be a tough decision, but if you're not happy with your performance on the MCAT exam, you have the option to take it again.